anushagj/UDP-Transmission/README.md

 # UDP-Transmission

-Implements reliable data transfer in Java over existing UDP network using Stop and Wait protocol and secure transmission using the symmetric RC4 Algorithm
+Here, we implement reliable data transfer in Java over existing UDP network using Stop and Wait protocol and secure transmission using the symmetric RC4 Algorithm.

+We send INIT packets for handshake, Nonce bits for encryption and perform Integrity check on Payoad data.